jsalonen/JCR-1541-II-1/README.md

 | SDA             | pin 27             | pin 3              | pin 3         |
 | SDL             | pin 28             | pin 5              | pin 5         |

+### Install C64 Emulator (Vice)

+- Navigate to RetroPie Setup
+- From optional packages, choose and install VICE

 #### Using SSD1306 OLED 128x32

 Install and configure RetroPie OLED version that has been specially adjusted for this use: